Green-Software-Foundation/Workload-Dynamic-Power-and-Cooling/WDPC-Spec.md

 ## 3 Terms and definitions

-For the purposes of this document, the following terms and definitions apply.
+The following terms and definitions apply to this document.

 ISO and IEC maintain terminological databases for use in standardization at the following addresses:</br>
 — ISO Online Browsing Platform: available at https://www.iso.org/obp  </br>